-Answering this question requires a bit more discussions and work than I can write on this page.
+Answering this question requires a bit more discussion and work than I can provide on this page.
 One of the first steps of any project is to investigate exactly this question.
-But here are some considerations that we will would explore together if you are interested.
+But here are some considerations that we would explore together if you are interested.
 I detail them below.

 A Suitable Domain

 Richness and VarietyIs the domain suitably deep, does it have enough intricacies and variety?
-Is it timeless to some degree?
+Is it timeless to some degree, will it still be relevant five years from now?
 Are there people who are experts in the domain, who have spent half a life understanding it?
 Is there a rich vocabulary and specific notations?
 Would non-trivial analyses be helpful to users?

 Boilerplate and FanoutSome software platforms require a lot of boilerplate code to use them correctly.
 In other cases, lots of derived artifacts — such as documentation, design diagrams or coverage reports — are necessary to comply with a particular process.
 Both cases are excellent opportunities to describe things once, at a suitable level of abstraction, and then automatically generate code and documents.